zachurich/quotes-by-creatives/README.md

 ## A simple quote generator

-* This goal for this side project was to create a quote generator specifically by/for creatives
+* Curated quotes by creatives, for creatives.

 ### Getting Started